Raphael Mechoulam: Research

 Mechoulam initiated a research project that led to the isolation of the first described endocannabinoid anandamide (N-arachidonoyl-ethanolamine, AEA) in 1992.
 Anandamide, which is a fatty acid derivative, differs in its structure from the plant cannabinoid, and has the same activity profile as THC.
 It was isolated and characterized by postdoctoral researchers William Devane and Lumír Ondřej Hanuš.
 Another endogenous cannabinoid, 2-arachidonoylglycerol (2-AG), was discovered in 1995 by Shimon Ben-Shabat, one of his PhD students.

 In 2006, Mechoulam's group identified another endocannabinoid, arachidonoyl L-serine.
 It is not related to the known cannabinoid receptors, but is probably an endogenous ligand of a novel cannabinoid receptor, which causes vasodilation.

 In 1998, Mechoulam and Ben-Shabat posited the “entourage effect”, the idea that a variety of metabolites working together can result in increased activity compared to individual endogenous cannabinoids.

 The endocannabinoid system is a relatively newly discovered neurotransmission system, which influences a variety of functions and systems in the human body.
 The discovery of the endocannabinoid system and the study of its functions in the body has helped to open a new field in biochemistry and brain research.
 The research in Mechoulam's laboratory, in collaboration with other groups in Israel and abroad, has helped to clarify the importance of the plant's cannabinoids and endocannabinoids in many physiological processes and has furthered research into their possible use in the treatment of pathological conditions.

 Mechoulam published more than 425 scientific articles.
 He is listed as a co-founder of the company 180 life sciences.
+In 2020, he appeared in the documentary CBD Nation, discussing the medical value of cannabis.